Youtube System Design

 Client: A computer, mobile phone, etc.

-Video Storage: This is a BLOB storage system for storing transcoded videos.
-A Binary Large Object (BLOB) is a collection of binary data stored as a single entity in a database management system.
+Video Storage: A BLOB storage system for storing transcoded videos.
+Binary Large Object (BLOB) is a collection of binary data stored as a single entity in a database management system.

 Transcoding Server: We use this for video transcoding or encoding purposes, which converts a video into multiple formats and resolutions (144p, 240p, 360p, 480p, 720p, 1080p & 4K) to provide the best video streaming for different devices and bandwidth requirements.

-Web Server: This is used for handling incoming requests from the client.
-Based on the type of request, it routes the request to the application server or transcoding server.
+Web Server: Used for handling incoming requests from the client.
+Based on the type of request, it routes the request to the API server or transcoding server.

 CDN: Encoded videos are also stored in CDN for fast streaming purposes.
 When we play a video, a popular video is streamed from the CDN.